umarl/wasp-server/README.md

 # Wasp Server

-It leverages the signal functionality to provide easier use of websockets.
-You create a listener to a message type and when one is received, it will automatically call the function on the wssigned object.
+A [Godot](https://godotengine.org) addon that leverages the signal functionality to provide easier use of websockets.
+You create a listener to a message type and, when one is received, it will automatically call the function on the assigned object.
 It's built on top of signals and you can use functionalities that are available to it, such as bindings, oneshot connections, etc.

+Compatible with Godot Engine 3.3.x.
 A client version will be available in the future.

 ## How to use it

 Add a *WaspServer* node somewhere in your tree.

 Call `start_server()` to start the server.
 You can pass a number to specify the port (default is 14445).
-It returns [`Error`](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html#enumerations-enum-error).
+It returns [`Error`](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html#enum-globalscope-error).
 If the value returned is not `OK`, it means the server was not initialized.
-You can check the error code on *[@GlobalScope Error enum](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html#enumerations-enum-error)*.
+You can check the error code on *[@GlobalScope enum Error](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html#enum-globalscope-error)*.

 Add and remove listeners to messages using `add_listener()` and `remove_listener()`.
 They are built upon [signals](https://docs.godotengine.org/en/stable/getting_started/step_by_step/signals.html) and use the same syntax as [`connect()`](https://docs.godotengine.org/en/stable/classes/class_object.html#class-object-method-connect) and [`disconnect()`](https://docs.godotengine.org/en/stable/classes/class_object.html#class-object-method-disconnect).